French and History in the heartland of France

 The Cistercian Abbey was founded in 1138 under the name of Notre Dame de la Bénédiction de Dieu.
 The abbey is renowned in the region for its colorful tiled roof.

 Independent winemaker Jean Marie Vial grows, vinifies and sells a variety of wines: reds, whites, rosé, and sparkling.
 Jean Marie welcomes guests with open arms and is happy to share his passion for winemaking, inviting you to tempt your taste buds with the diversity of the local Gamay grape, as well as Chardonnay and Viognier bottlings.

-*Last minute changes can occur depending on producers’ availability and time of the year
+*Last minute changes can occur depending on opening hours and time of the year

 Take a look at the producers’ websites for more complete information on their products